Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The views of Oviedo and its surrounding hills are wonderful.
 You may be able to make out the tall white statue on the distant hill in the next photo.
 This is the famous Monumento al Sagrado Corazón de Jesús or Monument to the Sacred Heart of Jesus.
 You can visit it when you walk to the UNESCO churches of Naranco on the hill just below it.
 Click on the links for a view of these sites to perhaps put on your bucket list when you visit Oviedo.

-Also just past the white terrace walls on the right side in the photo below are the ruins of the 15th century Ermita de Santiago de la Manjoya.
-There is very little left of it, hence I have no photo, but there is a Camino sign marking its location.
+And shortly onward, after about 16 kilometers into the day are the ruins of the 15th century Ermita de Santiago de la Manjoya.
+There is very little left of it, hence I have included no photo, but there is a Camino sign marking its location that you can see in the photo below.
 The current church of Santiago de la Manjoya is down the hill a bit more on your left.

-And then shortly after, the very welcoming sign appears, letting you know that you have entered the city limits of Oviedo!
+And then shortly after, the very welcoming sign appears, also seen in the photo, letting you know that you have entered the city limits of Oviedo!
+After entering the city limits you will begin to see brass shells on the sidewalk!

 Welcome to OviedoWelcome to Oviedo